 Maker: Antonio dei Fedeli (Probably)

-Maiolica floor or pavement tile, painted in blue, green, yellow and manganese with a hound sejant.
+Maiolica floor or pavement tile, painted in blue, green, yellow and manganese with a hound sejant muzzled and leashed.

 Very pale buff earthenware, tin-glazed white on the upper surface and painted in blue, green, dark yellow and manganese.
 Square with deep sides.
 The back has been scooped out to produce three raised concentric rings.
 On the front, a white hound sejant in profile to the right with its head turned sharply to the right.
 The hound is outlined and shaded in blue and wears a dark yellow muzzle with a leash of the same colour coiling out behind it.
 The ground is green with yellow patches and tufts of blue grass.
 The background is manganese.

-History note: From a series of tiles commissioned for the Gonzaga villa at Marmirolo, but also used in Isabella d'Este studiolo in the Castello di San Giorgio at Mantua.
-Purchased from Durlacher Bros., 142 New Bond Street, London, on 20 February 1920. by F. Leverton Harris (d.
-1926).
+History note: From a series of tiles commissioned for the Gonzaga for a pavement in his villa at Marmirolo, but also used in Isabella d'Este studiolo in the Castello di San Giorgio at Mantua.
+Purchased from Durlacher Bros., 142 New Bond Street, London, on 20 February 1920 by F. Leverton Harris ( 1864-1926).

 F. Leverton Harris Bequest, 1926